Which One Is Right for Your Small Business?

 - Another selling point of Novo's business checking account is its Novo Reserves feature.
 It's like having a separate savings account; you can set aside money apart from your working capital.
 This feature makes it easy to set aside money for taxes or to save for a rainy day.

-It's worth mentioning that though Novo offers robust business checking accounts, it doesn't have the financing features that Bluevine previously offered.
+It's worth mentioning that though Novo offers robust business checking accounts, it doesn't have the financing features that Bluevine does.

 2. Lili Bankfreelancers.
 The accounts come with features such as financial insights, expense management, and expense reports.
 Similar to Novo Reserves, you can set aside money in a “tax bucket” so you aren't scrambling for cash when tax time rolls around.
 If you get a direct deposit from an online payment platform like Stripe or PayPal, you can get your money up to two days sooner.